-Our wide variety of Adult Learning Groups are held weekly throughout the year.
+Adult Learning Groups are held weekly throughout the year.
 You are welcome to start attending at any time!
-Check the online calendar or call 708-795-8000 ext 6328 for the current schedule.
+Check the online calendar or call 708-795-8000 ext 3089 for the current schedule.

 Our informal small group tutoring is offered in a drop-in format; no registration needed.
-Students may start attending at any time of the year; placement tests may be required on the day of first attendance.
+Students may start attending at any time of the year.
 Groups are led by library staff members and volunteer tutors from our community .

 Studying with us is free.
-Study materials are availabel for checkout to anyone with a current library card from a RAILS member library .
+Study materials are available for checkout to anyone with a current library card from a RAILS member library .

 offers thousands of lessons, quizzes, tests and subjects to explore, including state-aligned skills building, test preparation and writing assistance.
 Have a difficult homework question or need help mastering a concept?
 Get one-on-one help with an online tutor every day after school.
 Includes tutoring for Spanish speakers.

 offers a wide range of highly interactive, instructor led courses that you can take entirely online.
 As a Berwyn library card holder you are entitled to these courses at no cost.
 Courses run for six weeks and new sessions begin every month.

 1) Where can I find information about the new GED® test?

 You can find official information for the state of Illinois here

 .
 It includes all the basic information about the GED®, including cost and additional requirements specific to our state.